julia-m-schmidt/julia-m-schmidt.github.io/home.md

 I am a PhD Candidate in Economics at [Université Paris Dauphine – PSL](https://dauphine.psl.eu/).
 My research examines how **artificial intelligence, data, and compute** reshape firm productivity, firm dynamics, and emissions.
 I combine quantitative macroeconomic models with firm-level data and computational methods.
 I am supervised by [Prof. Lise Patureau](https://sites.google.com/view/lisepatureau/home?authuser=0).

-From October to December 2025, I was a visiting researcher at Universitat Pompeu Fabra, hosted by [Prof. Isaac Baley](https://www.isaacbaley.com/).
+From October to December 2025, I was a visiting researcher at Universitat Pompeu Fabra, Barcelona, Spain, hosted by [Prof. Isaac Baley](https://www.isaacbaley.com/).

 Before starting my PhD, I was an Economist and Data Scientist at the [OECD](https://www.oecd.org/en.html), working in the Science, Technology and Innovation Directorate and the Statistics and Data Directorate.
 My work covered digital skills, data-intensive firms, and machine-learning approaches to nowcasting trade and productivity.
 I also led the development of the OECD AI Index.